christianb/cv/docs/index.md

 ### **Senior Android Developer** @ [Zattoo Deutschland GmbH](https://zattoo.com/company/en/about-us/) _(Sep 2016 - Mar 2019)_ <br>
 _Zattoo is a TV platform for IP-based transmission of television channels and video on demand content to a variety of devices._ <br>
-* Develop a whitelabel App available for Mobile, AndroidTV and FireTV
+* Develop the [Zattoo whitelabel App](https://play.google.com/store/apps/details?id=com.zattoo.player) available for Mobile, AndroidTV and FireTV
 * Increase testability using MVP and Dagger2
 * Integrate RxJava and Room for reactive data observation
 * Fix more than 1800 Lint issues